kbielefe/advent-of-code/README.md

 For sharing my adventofcode.com solutions

 The runner has been completely revamped for 2020 using Scala.js!
-From sbt, run `~fastOptJS`.
+From sbt, run `~fastOptJS::webpack`.
 I am hoping to add visualizations and debugging information in an easier to digest form than printlns.

 Run `./start-dev-server.sh` start a local web server: